yahelnachum/DragonFlyEngine/README.txt

 						PlayerControlledCar.cpp
 						Points.cpp
 						Position.cpp
+						Power.cpp
 						ResourceManager.cpp
 						Reticle.cpp
 						Saucer.cpp
+						Shelf.cpp
+						Shield.cpp
+						Sound.cpp
 						SpecularObject.cpp
 						Sprite.cpp
+						StartScreen.cpp
+						TreeNode.cpp
 						Utility.cpp
 						ViewObject.cpp
+						Wall.cpp
 						WorldManager.cpp
 Additional Files:
 						README.txt
-						"yahel_nachum_dragonfly\yahel_nachum_dragonfly\dragonfly.txt" - Output file
+						"DragonFlyEngine\yahel_nachum_dragonfly\dragonfly.txt" - Output file
-						"yahel_nachum_dragonfly\yahel_nachum_dragonfly\df-font.ttf" - Font file for GraphicsManaager
+						"DragonFlyEngine\yahel_nachum_dragonfly\df-font.ttf" - Font file for GraphicsManaager
-						sprites "yahel_nachum_dragonfly\sprites\*" - taken from my saucer implementation audio "yahel_nachum_dragonfly\audio\*" - taken from my saucer implementation
+						sprites "DragonFlyEngine\sprites\*" - taken from my saucer implementation and some originals audio "DragonFlyEngine\audio\*" - taken from my saucer implementation

 Code Structure:

 	Header files:
 						The header files are organized similarly with the #ifndef/#define/#endif encapsulating the while file contents.
-Then there are the includes at the top seperating the system includes and the game engine includes.
-Lastly most of the header files with the exception of the extended Object classes, Ball, Bullet, Bus, Car, Reticle, and PlayerControlledCar have the namespace defined.
+Then there are the includes at the top separating the system includes and the game engine includes.
+Lastly most of the header files have the namespace defined.
 Then are the private attributes of the class followed by the public attributes.
 The constructor is usually in the public attributes unless it is a singleton to control the creation of an instance of that class.